fac25/abby-abdulla-karwan-lisa-server/README.md

 - [x] The ability to delete posts from the page.
 - [x] The ability for the user to like a post.
 - [ ] Make sure the page is accessible all users.

+## Run the tests

+- To run the whole test file write run "npm test" in the terminal.
+- To run the tests individually go to the test directory and run "node server.test.js".